jgrynczewski/Assistive-Prototypes/README.md

 Enter the following commands at the command line of a terminal window:

 * Install git: `sudo apt-get install git`
-* Clone the repo: `git clone git://github.com/jgrynczewski/AP.git`
+* Clone the repo: `git clone git://github.com/jgrynczewski/Assistive-Prototypes.git`
-* Enter the AP directory and install all dependencies: `cd pre-pisak && bash install.sh`
+* Enter the Assistive-Prototypes directory and install all dependencies: `cd Asistive-Prototypes && bash install.sh`

 The installation process is now completed.
 To run AP, type the following in the AP directory:

-`./PrePisak.py`
+`./ap.py`

 Click the left mouse button to navigate.
 Calibre and Smplayer should have been configurated before running AP.
 Proposed configuration can be found in the *Configuration.pdf*.